recp/cglm/docs/source/troubleshooting.rst

 **This MSVC issue is still in TODOs.**

 **UPDATE:** By starting v0.4.5 cglm provides an option to disable alignment requirement.
 Also alignment is disabled for older msvc verisons as default.
-Now alignment only is required in Visual Studio 2017 version 15.6+ if CGLM_ALL_UNALIGNED macro is defined.
+Now alignment is only required in Visual Studio 2017 version 15.6+ if CGLM_ALL_UNALIGNED macro is not defined.

 Crashes, Invalid Memory Access:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~